vishvAsa/AgamaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/nsa-summary/1_arthAnushAsana-vibhAgaH.md

 Sri Desika quotes an episode here.
 At the time of Sri Bhashyakar's departure from the body, the disciples were very much dejected and thought of following their preceptor by giving up their bodies.
 Seeing this, Sri Ramanuja said that those who ventured to give up their lives on his account, would not have any relationship with him and swore on the sacred feet of Sri Yamuna.
 When they said what they could do here in this world, Ramanuja, is said to have advised them thus:

 When a person has surrendered himself and the burden of his protection unto the Lord, he should realise that he has nothing to do in respect of his Arma-Yathra', as that depends upon the Lord.
 If he thinks, he has also something to do in that respect, the surrender of himself becomes a myth and unreal.
-His day to day life, so long as he is here, is

-180

-Essence of Srimad Rahasyatraya Saram

-regulated by his past-karmas and he has nothing to worry about that.
+His day to day life, so long as he is here, is regulated by his past-karmas and he has nothing to worry about that.
 If he worries, he will be a nastika or a disbeliever of the shastras.
 Thus, though he has severed his responsibility with the means of attainment of Godhead, he has to engage himself with acts of divine service which is the ultimate object of his attainment.

 Sri Ramanuja has outlined the five-fold kainkarya that he can do here, so long as he is placed in this world, as follows: 1.
 To study and propagate Sri Bhashyam.
 2. If he is unable to do so, he may study the soul-stirring